Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ---

 ## Annotations
-Annotations in Synapse are semi-structured metadata that can be added to entities - Projects, Files, and Folders.
+Annotations in Synapse are semi-structured metadata that can be added to entities - `Projects`, `Files`, and `Folders`.
-The metadata could come from an existing ontology (controlled vocabulary such as the Gene Onotology (GO)), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or completely free form (like a tag system).
+The metadata could come from an existing ontology (controlled vocabulary such as the Gene Ontology (GO)), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or completely free form (like a tag system).
 The annotations can be used to systematically describe groups of entities, which provides a way to search and discover entities in Synapse.
 In Synapse, annotations are simple key-value pairs: the key is the name of the annotation (generally the same across groups of entities) and the values change for each entity.

 As an example, let's say you have a collection of alignment files in the BAM file format from an RNASeq experiment, each representing a sample and replicate.
 As is common, much of this information may be encoded in the file name (e.g., `Sample1_ConditionA.bam`).
 However, this makes it difficult to find specific groups of files, such as all replicates of `Sample1`.
-Adding this information as Synapse annotations enables a more complete description of the contents of the file and allows for discovery.
+Adding this information as Synapse annotations enables a more complete description of the contents of the `File` and allows for discovery.

 Continuing this example, the annotations you may want to add are: